ArborealAudio/OmniAmp/manual/Gamma.md

 ## Menu

-In the upper right is a collapsible menu for maintaining some of Gamma's more advanced features:
+In the upper right is a popup menu for maintaining some of Gamma's more advanced features:

 - **OpenGL On/Off:** On Windows and Linux, this controls whether hardware-accelerated graphics rendering is done via OpenGL or software rendering.
 If you've got a decent graphics card in your computer, this may make the UI snappier.
 Otherwise, if you don't have a graphics card or OpenGL installed on your system, enabling this will either do nothing or cause issues.